 This is an important aspect if you have a desired structure to implement in your company.
 This will ensure your company complies with legal and compliance regulations, and avoid any potential conflicts among everyone involved in it.

-Name clause, registered office clause, liability clause, capital clause, subscriber clause and objects clause are some of the mandatory clauses.
+For instance, the name clause, registered office clause, liability clause, capital clause, subscriber clause, and objects clause are some of the mandatory clauses that must be included.

 Other terms to include when drafting a company constitution in Singapore